Faculty of Engineering and Physical Sciences

 The scholarship was set up in 2007 by Dr Gordon Stopford Millington OBE as a tribute to the work of the Irish Academy of Engineering.
 Gordon Millington graduated from Queen’s University in 1957 with a Bachelor of Science in Civil Engineering.
 He was a senior partner in Kirk, McClure and Morton and received a Doctor of Science Honorary Degree from the University in 2001.
 During his working life he was involved with the structural design of the Waterfront Hall, the Ashby Building at Queen’s and the restoration of the Grand Opera House.
 The scholarship will be awarded to the best civil engineering student with the highest undergraduate marks at examination entering one of the following MSc/PgDip courses:

-- MSc – Durability of the Built Environment
+- MSc – Durability of the Structures

-- MSc in Sustainable Design
+- MSc in Sustainable Practices

 All applicants entering the MSc programmes will automatically be considered by the School for the award through the entry system.
 The judging panel will include the Head of School and two course directors from the School.
 The decision will be based on the record of academic achievement.
 Applicants must have at least a 2:1.